PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 2 - Chunk World + JobSystem/Lecture/english.md

 }
 ```

-Now add the recycling (really just moving the chunks) code from the cubes example adjusted to work with chunk sizes (Don't worry about redrawing the chunks just yet).
+Now add the recycling (really just moving the chunks) code from the cubes example (Don't worry about redrawing the chunks just yet).

 ```cs
 public class JobWorld : MonoBehaviour